Dakota Marker: Rivalry history

 The Dakota Marker series currently stands in favor of North Dakota State at 12–10.
 The Bison are currently in possession of the trophy after winning the latest game in the regular season series, a 38–7 victory in Brookings on October 25, 2025.
 The 2019 Marker game in Brookings was notable for the visit of College GameDay, the flagship college football pregame show broadcast by ESPN.
 The show originated live from the South Dakota State campus on the morning of the game as the Bison entered the contest ranked No. 1 in FCS and undefeated at 7–0, with the Jackrabbits ranked No. 3 and coming in at 6–1.
 The home team has won twelve of the last nineteen Marker games since the inception of the series.

 The two teams have now met 117 times in their history, and the Bison lead the overall series 65–47, with five ties.
 Their 100th meeting was the first time they met in the playoffs (2012), with the Bison claiming a 28–3 victory.

+After North Dakota State's announcement in February 2026 that they would play in the Mountain West Conference of the Football Bowl Subdivision (FBS) starting with the 2026 season, the rivalry's future is uncertain.
+At the very least, the series will no longer be a yearly occurrence and would only be played in Fargo.